-Fall is here, which means winter is quickly approaching.
-In Colorado, winter can be both a beautiful and trying season.
-Here are seven ways to winterize your home before the cold comes.
+Winter is here in full force, although in Colorado, we have had pretty mild temperatures so far (knock on wood).
+None the less, winter can be both a beautiful and trying season.
+Here are seven ways to winterize your home, keeping the heat in and the cold out.

 - Close-up your flue

-Flu season really ramps up in October, but closing your flue this winter will keep warm air in and cold air out of your house.
+Flu season?
+More like flue season.
+Closing your flue this winter will keep warm air in and cold air out of your house.
 Doing so will help heat your home without hiking up your energy bill.

 - Add heavy drapes and rugs